crushlovely/skyline/README.md

 |   ├── README.md (credits and info about Skyline SCSS)
 |
 |   ├── screen.scss (the manifest file that pulls in all the partials and compiles into screen.css)
+├── images
+|   ├── (placeholder images are here for example pages)
 |
 ├── example-forms.html
 |